The first time after my sabbatical in spring, I returned to my second home Slovakia.

 The weather was really bad and it was raining most of the time, so I encountered almost no other hikers on this August day.

 My descent from Veľká Svišťovka, where there wasn’t much to see because of the dense fog and an overcast sky, led me towards the Dolina Zeleného plesa valley.

-Here the cottage Chata pri Zelenom plese and two of the larger mountain lakes can be visited (Čierny pleso and Zelené pleso).
+Here two of the larger mountain lakes in this area can be marvelled at: Čierny pleso and Zelené pleso.

-And so somewhat unexpected after my for the most part solitary tour this place turned out to be a good place for getting in contact with fellow hikers, and I made friends with two girls from Gdansk (Danzig).
+And so somewhat unexpected after my for the most part solitary tour this place turned out to be a good location for getting in contact with fellow hikers, and I made friends with two girls from Gdansk (Danzig).

-The different soil structure leads to a different flora as well, which appears greener and not as barren as the mountain ranges in the east.
+The different soil structure leads to a distinct flora, which appears greener, pristine and not as destitute of vegetation as the mountain ranges in the east.

 Featured image: Zelené pleso (“Green mountain lake”)